-The WebXmlApplicationContext: container loads the XML file with definitions of all beans from within a web application.
+The WebXmlApplicationContext container loads the XML file with definitions of all beans from within a web application.

-Q. What is the difference between Bean Factory and ApplicationContext?
+Q16) What is the difference between Bean Factory and ApplicationContext?

 Ans: Application contexts provide a means for resolving text messages, a generic way to load file resources (such as images), they can publish events to beans that are registered as listeners.
 In addition, operations on the container or beans in the container, which have to be handled in a programmatic fashion with a bean factory, can be handled declaratively in an application context.
 The application context implements MessageSource, an interface used to obtain localized messages, with the actual implementation being pluggable.

-Q. What does a Spring application look like?
+Q17) What does a Spring application look like?

 - An interface that defines the functions.

-- The implementation that contains properties, its setter and getter methods, functions etc.,
+- The implementation that contains properties, its setter and getter methods, functions, etc.,

 - Spring AOP